hecatia-elegua/bilge/README.md

 So if you need to modify the whole field, instead use the type-safe conversions `u14::from(register)` and `Register::from(u14)`.
 It is possible that this inner type will be made private.

-You also mustn't depend on the generated `const FILLED`.

 More `/tests` will follow.
 Right now the `/examples` directory is used for some testing and as a functionality overview.

 ## Alternatives